 Gagging & Choking

 First, it is important to distinguish the difference between gagging and choking.
-True choking is when the airway is obstructed and your baby is having trouble breathing.
-Signs of a baby choking can include an inability to cry, difficulty breathing, skin tugging into the chest, a look of terror, high-pitched sounds, or turning blue or purple.
+True choking is when the airway is obstructed, and the baby is having trouble breathing.
+Signs of a baby choking can include:

 If you suspect your baby is choking, immediately administer infant choking first aid with alternating back blows and chest thrusts and call 911 on speakerphone so your hands are free.
 If another person is present, one person should immediately perform choking first aid while the other calls 911.
 Conduct age-appropriate CPR if you believe your baby’s airway is open but not breathing.